toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/all-about-authentication-in-vapor-4/index.md

 ---
 type: post
-slug: all-about-authentication-in-vapor-4
 title: All about authentication in Vapor 4
 description: Learn how to implement a user login mechanism with various auth methods using sessions, JWTs, written in Swift only.
 publication: 2020-04-07 16:20:00
-tags: Vapor, authentication
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Authentication, authorization, sessions, tokens what the f*** is this all about???